What is Free Float Market Capitalization?

 - Equity held by cross-holdings

-- Equity held by various Trusts are also not actively traded.
+- Equity held by various trusts which are not actively traded

-- Any other locked-in shares which are not actively traded in the securities market
+- Any additional locked-in shares which are not actively traded in the securities market.

 The method is also known as float-adjusted capitalization.
 Under this method, the resulting market capitalization will always be lesser than the full capitalization method.
-The free float methodology has been widely adopted by most of the world’s major indexes.
+The world’s major indexes have widely adopted the free-float methodology.
 The famous indexes which currently use the free-float method are S&P, FTSE, and MCI index.

 Formula to Calculate Free Float Market Capitalization